Who is Nina Grunfeld?

 When I created LifeClubs I wanted it to be like WeightWatchers, only instead of thinking about how you can lose weight, you think about how you can make your life the way you want it.
 At the moment we have a monthly local club online which I would recommend.
 I’d suggest visiting our shop, shop.lifeclubs.com and buying The big book of me or anything else that takes your fancy.
 If you’ve never had coaching, it’s a great time to treat yourself.

 The impact of COVID19 on my business and helping other businesses to thrive

 How can Life Clubs support businesses to support their employees during these challenging times?

-We are hosting lots of well-being webinars for organisations at the moment.
-We are helping employees and also delivering coaching packages to managers.
-We have created a series of workshops for employees to run for their teams internally.
+At the moment we are hosting several well-being webinars aimed at different types of organisations.
+In this way, we are helping employees to deal better with stress during these challenging times and we also support managers by delivering coaching packages.
+We have also created a series of workshops for employees to run for their teams internally.
 It is called Connect, and is wonderful to link people over Zoom or Teams.
 It’s a bit deeper than a water cooler chat, so it really is bonding.

 Why do you think is usually later in life that we find our life mission and changing becomes something inevitable?